We caught our first cool fall breeze this week. Do you know what that means? It’s pumpkin muffin time.

 Make it gluten free: Bob’s Red Mill gluten-free all-purpose blend works well instead of the whole wheat flour.

 Make it oat free: Simply omit the oats.
+No other changes necessary.

 Make it lower in fat: I would argue that this bread contains a healthy amount of fat, but you can replace the oil with applesauce if you’re following a low-fat diet.
+Choosing olive oil instead of coconut oil will reduce the saturated fat content; total fat content will remain the same.